code-nicolas-huber/finance-reporting/README.md

 ## Technical documentation

 The following documentation is intended for developers.
 Please visit [finance.nicolas-huber](https://finance.nicolas-huber.ch/pages/data/data-tools) for a detailed user-oriented documentation.
 Please note that this page requires a user account on the `finance.nicolas-huber` platform.
 You might also find an answer to your question on the public [support page](https://finance.nicolas-huber.ch/pages/system/support).
+Keep in mind that the `finance.nicolas-huber` site is only available in German language.

 _DevDocs will follow soon._